Custom Input Annotations

 Using @InTestsUseCharacters

-The @InTestsUseCharacters annotation allows the user to recommend specific char values to use in tests.
+The @InTestsUseCharacters annotation allows you to recommend specific char values to use in tests.
 Sometimes this can be useful to control the values used for cosmetic reasons, but it can also be useful when Cover is unable to identify values to cover all cases.
 For example the following method is annotated with a genuine examples characters that make up a Unicode surrogate pair that can be used to achieve a positive test:

 @Nullable